Interfacing Continuum and Discrete Methods: Convective Diffusion of Microparticles and Chemical Species in Microsystems

 Designing and constructing a lab-on-a-chip device poses a variety of questions.
 Transport of all required substances, detection of the analyte and its deposition on a sensor have to be incorporated.
 Different strategies have been developed to achieve good coverages of the sensor, like employing electric or magnetic gradients.
 On the basis of a ramp like structure, the binding of the analyte to a ...

-Departments of Electrical and Computer Engineering, Purdue University, West Lafayette, IN, USA
+Department of Electrical and Computer Engineering, Clemson University, Clemson, SC, USA

 Institute for Biological Interfaces of Engineering, Clemson University, Clemson, SC, USA

 Electrofluidic transport through a single walled carbon nanotube (SWCNT) is enhanced by electroosmosis.
 Electroosmosis is made possible in these devices by the combination of a large slip length within SWCNTs and the interfacial potential at the solution/nanotube interface.
 A computational model of a SWCNT device was developed using COMSOL Multiphysics to investigate the complete electrical ...